 - Several pairs of shorts and/or light pants that will be cool, provide sun protection, and be comfortable for light hiking.
 At least one pair of zip-off style cargo/khaki pants are ideal, particularly if you are doing longer treks such as the Volcan Sierra Negra walk.

 - One pair of light, long pants or maxi skirt/dress for evening activities when mosquitos and other biting insects are on the hunt.
-I recommend packing one pair of light pants that will cover your legs while walking about town in the evenings.
+I recommend packing one pair of light pants or maxi skirt that will cover your legs while walking about town in the evenings.
 They can be re-worn night-to-night as they won’t be exposed to sweat and sunscreen in the way your day pants will.

 - A light jumper (sweater) is a safe plan B for cooler, rainy evenings.
 I didn’t wear a jumper my entire time in the Galapagos from getting off the plane to boarding it again.
 However, as I have a tendency to freeze during air travel, I did have a jumper in my bag, which was a suitable warm layer if I had needed it.